-Vontobel Asset Management, Inc. makes investment decisions for the Fund and continuously reviews, supervises and administers the Fund's investment program.
+Vontobel Asset Management, Inc. makes investment decisions for the Funds and continuously reviews, supervises and administers each Fund's investment program.
 The Board oversees the Adviser and establishes policies that the Adviser must follow in its management activities.
 The Adviser is a corporation organized under the laws of the State of New York and was founded in 1984.
 The Adviser is a wholly-owned subsidiary of Vontobel Holding AG, a Swiss holding company in Zurich, Switzerland.
 The Adviser's principal place of business is located at 66 Hudson Boulevard, Suite 3401, New York, New York 10001.
-As of December 31, 2023, the Adviser had approximately \$31.13 billion in assets under management.
-For its services, the Adviser is entitled to a fee, which is calculated daily and paid monthly, at the following annual rate based on the average daily net assets of the Fund:
+As of December 31, 2024, the Adviser had approximately \$26.7 billion in assets under management.

+For its services, the Adviser is entitled to a fee, which is calculated daily and paid monthly, at the following annual rate based on the average daily net assets of each Fund:

-Fund Advisory Fee Vontobel International Equity Fund 0.60%
+Fund Advisory Fee

+Vontobel International Equity Fund 0.60%

+Vontobel Global Equity Fund 0.58%

-The Adviser has contractually agreed to waive fees and reimburse expenses to the extent necessary to keep total annual Fund operating expenses (excluding interest, taxes, brokerage commissions and other costs and expenses relating to the securities that are purchased and sold by the Fund, class-specific expenses (including Distribution (12b-1) Fees and Shareholder Servicing Fees), dividend and interest expenses on securities sold short, acquired fund fees and expenses, other expenditures which are capitalized in accordance with generally accepted accounting principles, and non-routine expenses (collectively, "excluded expenses")) from exceeding the level set forth below with respect to each share class until April 30, 2026.
+The Adviser has contractually agreed to waive fees and reimburse expenses to the extent necessary to keep total annual Fund operating expenses (excluding interest, taxes, brokerage commissions and other costs and expenses relating to the securities that are purchased and sold by a Fund, class-specific expenses (including Distribution (12b-1) Fees and Shareholder Servicing Fees), dividend and interest expenses on securities sold short, acquired fund fees and expenses, other expenditures which are capitalized in accordance with generally accepted accounting principles, and non-routine expenses (collectively, "excluded expenses")) from exceeding the level set forth below with respect to each share class until April 30, 2026.

-Fund Contractual Expense Limit Vontobel International Equity Fund 0.60%
+Fund Contractual Expense Limit

+Vontobel International Equity Fund 0.60%

+Vontobel Global Equity Fund 0.58%